How to file ITR in India. Easy guide to file Tax Return in India and various ITR forms

 An individual files an Income Tax Return (ITR) with the Income Tax Department of India in order to provide details about their income and any taxes they owe for that particular year.
 Information submitted in an ITR must be relevant for a specific fiscal year that runs from April 1 through March 31 of the following year.
 Your income may come from a variety of sources, including your salary, business profits, the sale of your home or other property, dividends or capital gains, and interest payments.
-The Income Tax Department will reimburse you if you overpaid taxes in a given year.
+The Income Tax Department will refund the excess taxes paid during the year.

 When it comes to filing income tax returns, people are presented with a number of options.
 The approach you choose will rely on how comfortable you are, how financially secure you are, and how complicated your tax return is.